uoeIDS/IDS_website/content/policies.en.md

 ### Sharing / reusing code

-I am well aware that a huge volume of code is available on the web to solve any number of problems.
+- We are well aware that a huge volume of code is available on the web to solve any number of problems.
 Unless I explicitly tell you not to use something the course's policy is that you may make use of any online resources (e.g. StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
-Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
-On individual assignments you may not directly share code with another student in this class, and on team assignments you may not directly share code with another team in this class.
-You are welcome to discuss the problems together and ask for advice, but you may not send or make use of code from another team.
+- Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
+- On individual assignments you may not directly share code with another student in this class, and on team assignments you may not directly share code with another team in this class.
+- You are welcome to discuss the problems together and ask for advice, but you may not send or make use of code from another team.

 ### Late work, extensions, and special circumstances